iislamgom3a/note-app/Readme.md

 # Secure Notes Application

 This project is a Secure Notes Application that allows users to create, store, and view secure notes.
-The notes can be protected by passwords, and the application provides a simple editor and sketching tool for enhancing the notes.
+The notes can be protected by passwords, and the application provides a simple editor and sketching tool.

 ## Features
 - **User Registration and Login**: Users can create an account and log in using a username and password.